tacitknowledge/pmd/README.md

-wledge fork of PMD.  https://github.com/pmd/pmd.git
+# Tacit Knowledge fork of PMD.  https://github.com/pmd/pmd.git

 This fork supports a couple new CPD features for Java projects
     1. ignoreAnnotations to skip CPD processing of annotations.
 Annotations often create many redundant lines and false positives.